-As a lyric coloratura soprano equally comfortable on concert, opera and theater stages, Rachel Hanauer's favorite roles include Elle in La voix humaine, Adina in L’elisir d’amore, Adele in Die Fledermaus, Contessa di Folleville in Il viaggio a Reims,Johanna in Sweeney Todd, La Infermiera in Suor Angelica and Jenny in Sondheim’s Company.
+As a soprano equally comfortable on concert, opera and theater stages, Rachel Hanauer's favorite roles include Elle in La voix humaine, Adina in L’elisir d’amore, Adele in Die Fledermaus, Contessa di Folleville in Il viaggio a Reims,Johanna in Sweeney Todd, La Infermiera in Suor Angelica and Jenny in Sondheim’s Company.
 She is an active performer, vocal music educator and director in New England.
 She is the artistic director and co-founder of Through The Glass Theatre Ensemble (/www.throughtheglasstheatre.com)

 As a performer: An accomplished actor, musical theater and opera performer, Rachel recently performed roles such as Elle in the one-woman opera La voix humaine, Nora in Riders to the Sea, Johanna in Sweeney Todd and Linda in Play it Again, Sam.
 In the past 10 years she has performed in Italy, Latvia, Estonia and Finland, with the First Coast Opera and Jacksonville Symphony in Florida, and all over New England.
-She sings as a soprano section leader at Central Congregational Church of Providence, RI and a member of Collegium Ancora, the chamber choir in residence at Grace Church in Providence, Ecclesia Consort, and previously with Cantorum Vigilae of St. Mary’s Church in Newport, RI.
+She sings as a soprano section leader at Central Congregational Church of Providence, RI and a member of Collegium Ancora, the chamber choir in residence at Grace Church.
+Previously she sang with Ecclesia Consort (directed by Pierre Masse) and Cantorum Vigilae of St. Mary’s Church in Newport, RI.
 She frequently appears as a church soloist, cantor and art song recitalist.

 Rachel is an active music educator of voice, music theory and music history in New England.
 She currently holds adjunct professor positions at the University of Rhode Island, Providence College, Roger Williams University & Community College of Rhode Island.
-In 2017, she directed the Opera Workshop, which performed Hans Krasa's Brundibar and Lori Laitman's I Never Saw Another Butterfly in a Holocaust Memorial performance.
 From 2016-2019, she taught at St. Georges School as the Voice Instructor an the Hilltoppers director (the male-identifying a cappella group).
 Prior to that, she taught Musical Theater Voice at The Florida School of the Arts in Palatka, FL.
-She is currently the treasurer of the Rhode Island chapter of the National Association of Teachers of Singing (www.rinats.org) and Vice President the board of Coro Amante (www.coroamante.org),
+She is currently the treasurer of the Rhode Island Chapter of the National Association of Teachers of Singing (www.rinats.org) and Vice President the board of Coro Amante (www.coroamante.org),